alexschimel/Espresso/README.md

 ### License

-The _Espresso_ software and source code are distributed under the MIT License.
+The *Espresso* software and source code are distributed under the MIT License.
 See `LICENSE` file for details.

-_Espresso_ uses several pieces of third-party code, each being distributed under its own license.
+*Espresso* uses several pieces of third-party code, each being distributed under its own license.
 Each piece of code is contained in a separate sub-folder of the 'toolboxes' folder and includes the corresponding license file.

 ### Citation/Credit

-If you use the software, please acknowledge Alexandre Schimel (The Geological Survey of Norway), Yoann Ladroit (Kongsberg Discovery), and Sally Watson (NIWA).
+If you use *Espresso*, please acknowledge Alexandre Schimel (The Geological Survey of Norway), Yoann Ladroit (Kongsberg Discovery), and Sally Watson (NIWA).

 For citation, a dedicated article is in preparation.
 In the meantime, preferably cite [Schimel et al. (2024a)](https://doi.org/10.5194/egusphere-egu24-11043), [Turco et al. (2022)](https://doi.org/10.3389/feart.2022.834047), and [Porskamp et al. (2022)](https://doi.org/10.1002/lno.12160).